-The question that every young freelancer wants to ask – how do you get clients?
+The question that every designer wants to ask – how do you get clients?
 It’s a tough question because the right answer looks different for everyone.
 For me, it’s sort of been a mix of everything.
-Social media, joining online communities, building relationships, getting referrals, marketing myself… all of these approaches are great, well-known ways to attract dream clients.
+Social media, joining online communities, building relationships, getting referrals, marketing myself… all of these approaches are great, well-known ways to attract dream clients and you can read more about how I get clients in another blog post.
 But there’s one strategy that I don’t think is talked about or praised enough – personal projects.

-First, let’s quickly clarify what a personal project could be.
+First, let’s clarify what a personal project could be.
 Simply put… anything you want it to be!
-It’s a project that you create on your own, not for a client and usually not for money.
+It’s a project that you create on your own, not for a client.

 Next, let’s go over some of the general reasons why personal projects are so great: